purescript/spago/README.md

 then `yarn install` the single component (note it contains a `package.json`), and require it as a separate npm package with `require('@affresco/ksf-login')`.

-#### So I added a new package to the `packages.dhall`, why is `spago` not installing it?

-Adding a package to the package-set just includes it in the set of possible packages you can depend on.
-However if you wish `spago` to install it you should then add it to the `dependencies` list in your `spago.dhall`.

 [spacchetti]: https://github.com/spacchetti/spacchetti
 [dhall]: https://github.com/dhall-lang/dhall-lang